farhat-h/nodejs-udp-signaling/README.md

-## Learning How to create P2P in NodeJS and Typescript
+## Learning How to create  P2P application in NodeJS and Typescript